tlmnrnhrdt/cad2data/README.md

    This will automatically download and open n8n in your browser.

 3. **Download this repository from GitHub**
-   - Click the green “Code” button → “Download ZIP”
+   - Click the green "Code" button → "Download ZIP"
    - Unzip the folder

 4. **Import the workflow into n8n**